 Pack a reusable water bottle for school, work and sports.

-Keep a glass of water near you at work.
+Keep a glass of water near you at work, on your desk at home, by the TV and by your bed.
 You tend to drink more if it’s right in front of you.

 Order water more often when eating out.
-At fast food restaurants, ask for a cup of water.
-It is often no charge.
+At restaurants, ask for a glass of water.

 Give your water some extra flavour by adding cucumber slices, berries, lemon or lime wedges, apple chunks or orange segments.

 Choose carbonated or soda water for a refreshing alternative to flat water.
 You can naturally flavour plain soda water with lemon juice or fruit slices.
 You can also buy flavoured soda water at the grocery store.
 Just make sure to read the label and look for soda water with no added sugar, sodium or sweeteners.
 Don’t confuse soda water with tonic water.
 Tonic water often has added sugar.

 Milk and plain fortified plant-based beverages are nutritious ways to satisfy your thirst.
 They are good sources of protein, calcium and vitamin D. Some plant-based beverages have more protein than others.
 Compare labels to find out.
 Choose unflavoured options without added sugar.

 Fruit juice and fruit beverages should be limited.
 Many of these beverages contain a high amount of sugar.
 Fruit juice, even labelled as ‘no sugar added,’ still contains a high amount of sugar.
 Eat a piece of fruit instead of drinking juice.
 Whole fruits have the added benefits of fibre and additional nutrients.